assist-project/dtls-fuzzer/README.md

 ### When things go right
-If all goes well, after many hours, the output directory should contain a 'learnedModel.dot' file.
+If all goes well, after 20-30 minutes, the output directory should contain a 'learnedModel.dot' file.
 We can visualize the file using the graphviz 'dot' utility, by exporting to .pdf and opening the .pdf with our favorite .pdf viewer.

     > dot -Tpdf output/openssl-1.1.1b_psk_rwalk_incl/learnedModel.dot > output/openssl-1.1.1b_psk_rwalk_incl/learnedModel.pdf